 Read the book entitled, "Sportfish, Cruisers, Yachts - Owner's Manual" and the owner's manual supplied by the CO detector manufacturer for additional information regarding the hazards and symptoms of CO gas, CO poisoning and operation instructions.
-If you did not receive these manuals, contact the Pursuit Customer Relations Department.

 Many manufacturers of carbon monoxide detectors offer a testing and recertification program.
 We recommend that you contact the manufacturer of your CO detector and have it tested and recertified periodically.
 Certain electronic equipment have a limited life span, follow the CO detectors manufacturers recommendations on when the detector must be replaced.